enze-chen/enze-chen.github.io/teaching.markdown

 #### Mentoring

+**Undergraduate students!** If you are interested in research/mentorship, here are some things we can chat about:

+* A [materials informatics](https://en.wikipedia.org/wiki/Materials_informatics){:target="_blank"} for structural alloys research project that I could use some help on.
+* If you're an independent thinker who wants to pick up some new skills, I'd love to help.
+Broadly speaking, the research topics I'm personally most interested in are materials interfaces, materials informatics, and STEM education.
-**Undergraduate students!** If you are interested in learning more about research, computational materials science, graduate life, Work vs. Masters vs. PhD (hint: all of the above), or something else, I am always happy to chat.
+* If you are interested in learning more about research, computational materials science, graduate life, Work vs. Masters vs. PhD (hint: all of the above), or anything else, my door (or Zoom room?) is always open.
-I don't have a concrete research project for you, but if you are an independent thinker who wants to pick up some new skills, then maybe we can find something that best suits your interests.
-The research topics I'm personally most interested in are structural interfaces, materials informatics, and STEM education.

 I am also a volunteer Peer Advisor with the [Graduate Pathways to STEM](https://engineering.berkeley.edu/admissions/graduate-admissions/graduate-student-outreach/graduate-pathways-to-stem/){:target="_blank"} (GPS) program that promotes graduate school opportunities to underrepresented minorities (URMs).
+I am involved in a similar capacity with the [Interstitials](http://msegsc.berkeley.edu/2547-2/){:target="_blank"} mentoring program in the MSE department.

 #### Teaching assistant and other